 top of page

+Below you will find examples of my writing, all of which have been published in Western Kentucky University's Student Publication award-winning lifestyle magazine and website, Talisman.
 I joined Talisman as a website writer my freshman year of college, 2022, and transitioned to the website writing editor my junior year of college, 2024.
 Currently, for the 2025-26 school year, I serve as the executive editor.

 Kyle Rittenhouse speech sparks campus protests